travis-ci/docs-travis-ci-com/docs/user/caching.md

 permalink: caching/
 ---

-***The features described here are currently only available for private repositories.
-These features are also still experimental, please [contact us](mailto:support@travis-ci.com?subject=Caching) with any questions, issues and feedback.***
+The features described here are currently **only available for private repositories on [travis-ci.com](https://travis-ci.com)**.
+These features are also still experimental, please [contact us](mailto:support@travis-ci.com?subject=Caching) with any questions, issues and feedback.

 <div id="toc"></div>